 - Actively engage in continuing education throughout life.

-Students who are awarded the Bachelor of Science in Construction Management, may sit for the Associated Constructors (AC) and/or the Construction Management in Training Exams (CMIT) exams, and have a foundational understanding of:
+Students who are awarded the Bachelor of Science in Construction Management, may sit for the Associated Constructors (AC) and/or the Construction Management in Training Exams (CMIT) exams.
+These students must have a foundational understanding of:

 - business and communication skills

-- Formulate and design a system, process or program to meet desired needs.
+- formulate or design a system, process, procedure or program to meet desired needs

 Careers for this Major: